 Step 8.1: Configure phpMyAdmin

-Once you have completed the installation of phpMyAdmin, you need to edit the configuration file of phpMyAdmin.
-This file can be located in /etc/httpd/conf.d/phpMyAdmin.conf
+Once you have completed the installation of phpMyAdmin, you will need to edit the configuration file of phpMyAdmin.
+This file can be located at /etc/httpd/conf.d/phpMyAdmin.conf

 # vi /etc/httpd/conf.d/phpMyAdmin.conf

-Follow the changes made below , Most importantly you need to add ‘Require all granted’, it will permit you to access the phpMyAdmin on network.
+Following the changes made below, most importantly you need to add 'Require all granted', it will permit you to access the phpMyAdmin on the network.

 Alias /phpMyAdmin /usr/share/phpMyAdmin